Sheep-y/MarsHorizonMods/SkipAnimations/Readme.md

 # Default Behaviour #

-This mod provides the following features.
+This mod provides the following features by default:

 ## Cinematic Skip ##